dobby-dobster/docker-rabbitmq-processer/README.md

 - docker-rabbitmq-processer_producer_1 - producer container, runs send.py which generates a 32 randaom character string and publishes message to queue (RandomStrings).
 Sleeps for 1 minute before publishing next message. docker-rabbitmq-processer_consumer_1 - consumer container, runs fetch.py which consumes messages from the queue (RandomStrings).

 Producer and consumer are based on centos8 image.
-A more efficent way would be to use a python image, however made testing more difficult.
+A more efficent way would be to use a python image, however that made testing more difficult due to a lack of basic utilties.

 ## Logs
 ```bash